Technology

 What is it?

-Optune is a physical therapy.
-It is a portable, non-invasive medical device designed for continuous use by patients.
+Optune is a portable, non-invasive medical device designed for continuous use by patients.
 Unlike healthy cells, cancer cells divide quickly, in an uncontrolled way (mitosis).
 As they divide, they form a mass or tumour.
 Optune is a non-invasive regional therapy that targets dividing cancer cells in the brain and generally does not harm healthy cells.
 It works by creating alternating, “wave-like” electric fields called Tumour Treating Fields (TTFields).
-TTFields travel across the upper part of the brain in different directions to help slow or stop recurrent glioblastoma cancer cells from dividing.
+TTFields travel across the upper part of the brain in different directions to help slow or stop newly diagnosed or recurrent glioblastoma cancer cells from dividing.

 Optune is delivered through 4 transducer arrays that are placed directly on the scalp to target the tumour.
 The transducer array placement is determined based on each patient’s MRI results to maximize the therapy’s effect on the tumour.